Thanat Lowkhunsombat

-Thanat Lowkhunsombat (ฐานัฐพ์ โล่ห์คุณสมบัติ; born 18 January 1993), nicknamed Lee (ลี), is a Thai actor, model, and singer.
+Thanat Lowkhunsombat (ฐานัฐพ์ โล่ห์คุณสมบัติ; born 18 January 1993), nicknamed Lee (ลี), is a Thai actor and singer.
 He began and started his acting career in 2017 playing a main role in the "U-Prince" series after he was declared one of the winners in "Finding U-Prince Project".
 In 2024, Lee announced his departure from GMMTV.

 Early life and education

 Thanat was born in Bangkok, Thailand as Charatpong Lowkhunsombat, He completed his secondary education at Suankularb Wittayalai Rangsit School.
 He graduated with a bachelor's degree in innovative management communication from the College of Social Communication Innovation at Srinakharinwirot University and is currently pursuing a master's degree in fine arts, major in innovative design from the Faculty of Fine Arts at the same university.

 Prior to changing his name into Thanat, he initially changed his birth name into Phachon.

 Career

 He started his acting career in 2014 by playing a main role in Meeting point Then 2016-2017 There is the first series in U-Prince: The Badly Politics after he was declared as one of the winners in the "Finding U-Prince Project".
 He also took part in CLEO Thailand's 50 Most Eligible Bachelors of 2017 and won as "The Guy with the Most Alluring Move".
 In the same year, he got the main role of Play in Secret Seven and went on to take part in several television series such as My Dear Loser: Monster Romance, Wake Up Ladies: The Series, Friend Zone, Boy For Rent, and Endless Love.

 Currently, he is playing the role of Nont in Rerng Rita.